 - It's quick to apply for our Stakeholder Pension Plan - it only takes 10-15 minutes to complete online.

 - The money you pay into your plan is put into one or more investment funds of your choice, with the overall aim of growing your pension pot.

 - We offer a range of investment funds, so you can choose the type of investment that suits you.
 Read our funds made clear page for more information.

 - If you don't make an investment fund choice, we'll invest your contributions into our default option, the Multi-Asset Lifestyle Profile.

-- You can also change funds online through our online service, My Accounts.
+- You can also change funds online through our online service, My Account.

-- Saving in a pension allows you to take advantage of the tax relief offered by the Government – the taxman adds to whatever you pay in.
-So, for every £200 you pay, £250 is actually invested into your pension.
+- Saving in a pension plan allows you to take advantage of the tax relief offered by the Government – the taxman adds to whatever you pay in.
+So, for every £200 you pay, £250 is actually invested into your pension pot.
 (These figures are for basic rate taxpayers - higher and additional rate taxpayers can claim even more tax relief).

 Risks and important information:

-- All investments carry an element of risk.
-Some of the risks are listed below.
-Please read the
+- All investments and funds carry an element of risk.
+It's important you read the

-- The value of the investments that make up your pension fund can fall as well as rise, and is not guaranteed.
+- The value of the investments that make up the pension pot can fall as well as rise, and is not guaranteed.
 It is particularly important to remember this if you are close to taking your benefits.

-- Any money in your pension fund is tied up until you take your benefits, which is generally between age 55 to 99.
+- Any money in the pension pot is tied up until you take your benefits, which can be any time from age 55.